The 7 Best Heart Disease iPhone & Android Apps of 2013

 Echocardiography Atlas by Epocrates

 View 250 annotated images and 189 videos, spanning the range of the most common cardiovascular diseases.
-Zoom and pan echocardiograms, and search for specific diseases such as aortic valve disease, myocardial infarction, infectious endocarditis, and more.
+Zoom and pan echocardiograms.
+Search for specific diseases such as aortic valve disease, myocardial infarction, infectious endocarditis, and more.

 Instant Heart Rate

 Exercise can do much to improve your overall cardiovascular health.
-But if you want to make the most of your workouts without putting unnecessary stress on your heart, it's important to know your target heart rate.
+Make the most of your workouts without putting unnecessary stress on your heart by knowing your target heart rate.

-After calculating your target heart rate, use the award-winning Instant Heart Rate app during exercise to see if you're hitting it.
+First, calculate your target heart rate for when you exercise.
+Then, use the award-winning Instant Heart Rate app during exercise to see if you're hitting it.
 Just place the tip of your index finger on the phone’s camera and in mere seconds you will know your heart rate.
 Use it to maximize workouts, to test your stress levels, or to determine overall heart fitness during resting periods.

 Heart Failure Trials

 If you have heart disease or are caring for someone who does, there's no better time than today to educate yourself on clinical trials around heart failure.